-Shepherd Meadows is featured in the Great Places for Circular Walks booklet.
+Shepherd Meadows is featured on Great Places for Circular Walks.

 Shepherd Meadows and Sandhurst Memorial Park have the following facilities and key features:

 - jointly hold a prestigious Green Flag Award - the national excellence standard for parks management

 - the Meadows and areas of the Park are part of the Blackwater Valley Site of Special Scientific Interest and have a high nature conservation value

 - a network of tarmac, hoggin and mown pathways allow good access throughout the sites

 - contact Hartley Wintney Angling Society for information about fishing permits along the Blackwater River